idbrii/snipmate-snippets/README.md

 This is a fork of honza/vim-snippets that focuses making snippet triggers uniform across all languages.

-**Current priority is making snippets consistent and not backwards-compatibility.**
+**Current priority is making snippets consistent which will break backwards-compatibility.**

 For snippets to be useful when switching languages, we should have the same